 Even if there is minimal decor, the space looks complete because of the lamps.
 My mother-in-law would be so happy.

 A Smart Investment

-I have to share one more reason why I’m loving these lamps and think they are such a nice and affordable investment for you home.
+I have to share one more reason why I’m loving these lamps and think they are such a nice and affordable investment for your home.

-While the lamps come with the white shades (they even come with light bulbs too!), you can always switch up the look by changing the color or shape of the lamp shades.
+While the lamps come with white shades (they even come with light bulbs too!), you can always switch up the look by changing the color or shape of the lampshades.

 Let There Be Light!

 I hope seeing how I’m using these lamps at my house inspires you to try using these lamps in your own home.

 They really are so versatile and there’s likely a spot in every room in your home where these will work.

 This set of 2 lamps comes with the lampshades and the light bulbs but does require minimal assembly.
 In order to twist the stem of the lamp into the base, be sure to GENTLY pull the cord that is coming out of the base so that the extra cording up top threads through.

 You shouldn’t be trying to shove the extra cord down into the hole of the stem.
 Hope that helps!